 Character Meet and Greets

 Character Meet and Greets happen all throughout your sailing and outfits may change each time.
 Not all meet and greets during a Halloween on the High Seas cruise will be Halloween-themed, but all of the ones during Mickey’s Mousequerade will be!
 There are other opportunities other than Party night to find your favorite characters in costume.
-When you get the Navigator each day, or when you check the app for your daily activities, you can see who will be available for meeting that day!
-It will give you the location and time so you can plan accordingly.
+When you get the Navigator each day, or when you check the app for your daily activities, you can see who will be available for a meeting that day!
+It will give you the location and time so you can plan accordingly. *NEW* for 2022, Minnie, Daisy and Clarabell don the iconic Hocus Pocus Sanderson costumes, for their spookiest Halloween meet and greet yet!

 The Pumpkin Tree